zecbit/ChatServer/README.md

 * Add Database capability to store user data
 * Add NO-SQL capability such as cassandra to store message
 * Frequent visit will be forbidden or blocked

+How to get:
+* If you have git, please git clone https://github.com/zecbit/ChatServer.git

+How to run the Server:
+* If you have IDE(such as IntelliJ), run/debug SecureChatServer class
+* If you have JDK(1.7 above), run maven, then run java -jar ChatServer-1.0-SNAPSHOT.jar
+* If you have docker

+How to run the Client:
+* If you have IDE(such as IntelliJ), run/debug SecureChatClient class

+How to configure:
+* edit system parameter in config.properties within folder $ChatServer$/src/main/resources
+* edit message in messages.properties within folder $ChatServer$/src/main/resources